Cinder Ella

 "Because everybody called her Cinderella.
 Moreover the title of the story is also 'Cinderella', isn't it?"

 "That's true.
-But I think Ella is a better name.
+But I think Ella was a better name.
 Anyway, what happened next?"

 "One day there came an announcement that the king's son, Prince Charming, was about to get married.
-A huge ball dance party would be held in the palace on the following Sunday.
+There was going to be a huge ball dance party in the palace on the following Sunday.
 All the young maidens of the kingdom had been invited to attend the ball.
-The Prince would choose his bride from among them."
+The Prince would choose his bride from among them.

 Cinderella's step mom too bought expensive new dresses for her two daughters.
-She hoped that the Prince would choose one of them as his bride.
+She hoped that the Prince would choose one among them.
 On the day of the ball, Cinderella helped her step sisters and step mom get ready.
 She had never been to a palace and wished she could also go with them.

-'May I come with you Mom?' she asked in a timid voice.
-'I have never seen a palace.'
+'May I come with you Mom?' she asked in a small voice.
+'I want to see the palace.'

 'Of course not!' snapped her step mom.
-'Complete your chores and guard the house until we return.'
+'Complete your works and guard the house till we return.'

 Her step sisters made fun of her unkempt appearance and old, soiled clothes.